Airport Song

 "Airport Song" is the debut single by Guster, from their second album Goldfly.
 It also appears on the live CD and DVD Guster on Ice.

 Background

-The song is about the dangers of following a belief too blindly, specifically referencing joining a cult.
-Like most of Guster's early work, the percussion is played with bongos.
+Like most of Guster's early work, percussion on the song is played with bongos, and the lyrics reference indoctrinating a new member into a cult.

+During concerts, there is a tradition among fans to throw ping pong balls on stage during the song's climax.